snowplow-archive/snowplow.github.com/_posts/2014-03-11-building-an-event-grammar-understanding-context.md

 | Narratorial      | `v_tracker`, `v_collector`, `v_etl`                                    | Who narrated this event (our data pipeline)                |
 | Antecedental     | `refr_urlpath`, `mkt_medium`, `mkt_campaign` etc                       | What occurred prior to (and potentially caused) this event |

-As you can see, our Canonical Event Model is full of context.
+As you can see, our Canonical Event Model is chock full of context!
 But not all of this context is created equal - in the next section we will explore where context comes from, and how reliable it is.

 <h2><a name="sources">Sources of context</a></h2>